Bulletproof: A Look at Ferguson and America

 This is truly tragic, and what is even more tragic is that it is a trend within the Black community.
 The script is tired, old, and predictable.
 A Black male or female (but especially Black males), cannot afford to make any false moves because it could result in death.

 Additionally, we better wake up in the African American community, and cease with all forms of dehumanized behavior that is a clear result of slavery and continued conditioning through the maafa.
-The actions of Michael Brown Jr. in the store are flat wrong on every level, but they do not justify murder.
+Regardless of the actions of Michael Brown Jr. in the store, they do not justify murder.
 If he was initially non-compliant with an officer, that too was wrong, but it did not and does not justify death.

 In addition, the church and members therein must present as critically conscious, relevant, and connected, using the power of the Word of God to educate, address, and heal the social ills that exist within the world and our American urban communities.
 The solution to the racial ills and current climate in America and beyond, traverses political parties, socioeconomic status, and education levels.
 It requires radical anti-racist action through dialogue, acknowledgement, policy, repentance, forgiveness, and the strongest of all, Love… Do not mistake love for soft and passive inaction.
 It is harder for some to love than it is for them to pull a trigger, confess the truth, forgive, repent, or act out of an unbiased character.